return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/vmwgfx/vmwgfx_stdu_c.rst

 -----------

-This function allocates a new display surface if the content is backed by a DMA.
+This function allocates a new display surface if the content is backed by a buffer object.
 The display surface is pinned here, and it'll be unpinned in .cleanup_fb()

 Returns 0 on success